Click to call: 1-888-999-8101

 Does My Loved One Need an Intervention?

-There are a variety of methods used to conduct an intervention, but in most cases, close friends and family meet with the loved one suffering a substance abuse or alcohol-related problem and share their feelings on the matter as well as explain how the individual’s drinking affects them.
-Oftentimes, it’s best to involve a professional interventionist to “moderate” the session.
-Having an objective person in the room can keep things organized, prevent tempers and emotional outbursts from derailing the intervention, and ensure a positive result.
+There are a variety of methods used to conduct an intervention, but in most cases close friends and family meet with the loved one suffering a substance abuse or alcohol related problem and share their feelings on the matter as well as explaining how the individual’s drinking affects them.
+Often times, it’s best to involve a professional interventionist to “moderate” the session.
+Having an objective person in the room can keep things organized and prevent tempers and emotional outbursts from derailing the intervention, and ensure a positive result.

 Intervention FAQ

-A: Family closest to the individual with the addiction, along with close friends may be present.
+A: Family closest to the individual with an alcohol addiction, as well as close friends.
 Young children should not be present unless they are very mature and have something meaningful to contribute.

 A: Somewhere both familiar and soothing for the individual.
 It could be in their home, a close friend’s home or somewhere private that the person in question is familiar with.
 Due to the sensitive nature of an intervention, public places like restaurants or coffee shops should be avoided.